I’m in BUW for the first time and I don’t know what to do.

 Using the catalogue

-How can I find books that I need?
+How can I find books I need?

 I have found a book marked “Wydział Nauk Ekonom.” in the catalogue.
 Can I borrow it?